 Curriculum for First Grade

 When we gather on the rug to begin our religion class, we sing.
 We end our Religion class with the same song.
 In first grade the main emphasis is learning about Jesus, building on what was presented in Kindergarten.
 We learn about Jesus’ life and His teachings, and how we can follow Jesus in our daily life as first graders.
 We learn about Mary and the Saints.
-We study the sacraments, we help plan and participate in all school liturgies, and we prepare weekly for Sunday Mass by listening to the readings and the Gospel.
-Fr.
-John Ridgway, SJ, will again be visiting in the primary grades once each month.
+We study the sacraments, we help plan and participate in all school liturgies, and we prepare weekly for Sunday Mass by listening to the readings.
 The 1st graders love to hear him tell about saints, and holy days.

 Our outreach service in first grade is to help keep the playground clean and litter-free.
 This helps reinforce our learning about God, and the world, and that all God created is good.